The Aztec capital of Tenochtitlán (at modern Mexico City)

 the growth of Aztec power, developed into cities, eventually fusing into a

-gardens" - artificially created islands where produce was grown -
+by "floating gardens" - artificially created islands where produce was grown -

 Tenochtitlán was joined to the mainland by three causeways.